 For indoor use, plant the seeds just beneath the soil surface using a rather deep pot, as they have a long taproot.
 Once the plants are in the seedling stage, fertilize them once a week.
 To encourage fullness and more leaves, you can pinch off the top set of leaves (when there are at least two sets of leaves) to promote branching.
 It takes at least a month for the plant to be ready for the larvae to eat.
 Once the plant is big enough, you can simply place the entire plant, pot and all, into the cage.
 After the larvae have eaten the leaves, simply cut the plant off about two inches above the soil, and new shoots will grow in 3-4 weeks.

-When planting seed outdoors, keep in mind that all plants have optimal soil temperatures for germination, which makes propagation a little more difficult.
+When planting seeds outdoors, keep in mind that all plants have optimal soil temperatures for germination, which makes propagation a little more difficult.
 It is best to plant the seeds as early as possible, but make sure that you plant after the last frost.
 Sow milkweed seeds by scattering them on the soil surface 1/4-1/2 inch apart, and then cover with about 1/4 inch of additional soil.
 Water frequently after planting until plants become established.
 Many species need to be vernalized (cold-treated) before planting.
 See Monarch Watch's milkweed propagation guide for recommendations on growing milkweed.